The Modus Care Pathway

-If you wish to speak to us about our services or refer someone to our services, you can contact our assessment co-ordinator Kelly Melrose or the assessment administrator Joanna Klimek if Kelly is unavailable.
+If you wish to speak to us about our services or refer someone to our services, you can contact our assessment co-ordinator Kelly Melrose or the assessment administrator Joanna Doroszkiewicz if Kelly is unavailable.
 Both Kelly and Jo are based at Modus Head Office in Kenton

 We gather more information using a referral form, visits and in-depth discussions with advocates and appropriate professionals.

 If it seems that we may have an appropriate service to meet your needs or someone you are acting for, we will send you an initial referral form.
 You will be asked to complete as much information as you can (electronically if possible) and return to the assessment team via Modus Care Head Office.
 This brief form asks for outline details of the service required so that we can quickly let you know if we have any potentially suitable services.

 We will aim to contact you within 5 working days of receiving this document.
 At this stage we will discuss with you whether we feel that a full assessment may be appropriate or if we do not feel that we will be able to meet your needs (or the person you are acting for).

 A thorough assessment and care planning process is tailored to individual needs and leads to a full report.

 The success of a placement will be dependent on the quality of the assessment and transition planning.
 Therefore before any admission is agreed a detailed assessment will be undertaken.
 The initial information gathering process will determine the skill mix of the assessment team.
 Our assessment team consists of Behaviour Specialists, Specialist Nurses and Consultants, Registered Managers and Mental Health Act Advisors.